motoharu-gosuto/psvcd/README.md

 Filesystem is not complicated and can be parsed without any issues.
 I have created corresponding parser tool that takes raw cart dump as input and produces directory structure with all the files from the cart in specified location.

 There is one exception that I should mention.
-EXFAT filesystem is not located at sector zero.
+EXFAT filesystem is not located at sector zero of the cart.
 Instead at sector zero you will find some SCEI specific structure that points to EXFAT VBR record.

 # Directory structure.